Kokul1984/Dance/README.md

-# Dance
+# Single-hand Gesture Images of Bharatanatyam Asamyuta Mudras
-Code of Single Hand Mudras Classifcation
+Code and dataset of the Bharatanatyam Asamyuta Mudras